TristanWebber/garage_monitor/esp_bare_c/README.md

 }
 ```

 With that in place, our code will finally achieve the original objectives.
-There is, of course, and endless list of other things that could be added to this project, but this is a good stopping point for the exercise, in terms of functionality.
+When wired up, running `make clean build flash monitor` will result in the switch state (via interrupt) and LED state (via 'task') being logged to the terminal, and the LED tracking the switch position.
+There is, of course, and endless list of other things that could be added to this project (my highest priorities would be to setup a timer for debounce and adding a non-blocking delay), but this is a good stopping point for the exercise, in terms of functionality.

 ## Housekeeping

-In the interests of getting quickly to something that works, some useful steps have been skipped.
-Here are some explanations of some final bits of housekeeping.
+In the interests of getting quickly to something that works, some useful steps were skipped when building the blinky example.
+Here are some explanations of code added in some final bits of housekeeping.

 ### Check the processor health before booting

 Before booting, we can attempt to read a control and status register that will have a known and constant value, to make sure the processor is working before continuing the boot process.
 This can be easily done by reading the control and status register `mhartid`, which should return the value 0.
 If any other value is returned, an infinite blocking loop will be entered.
+This infinite loop, if it occurred, would soon trigger a watchdog timer and the system would restart and try the boot process again.

 #### **`init.c`**
 ```C